 It seems fair to say that your reward from the course (and obviously the client's) will be directly proportionate to the energy you devote to your consulting engagements.
 The teaching staff is anxious to help you in these engagements and you should not hesitate to seek our assistance.
-Should you have any questions, concerns or issues regarding your engagement, please contact us immediately so that we may offer guidance
+Should you have any questions, concerns or issues regarding your engagement, please contact us immediately so that we may offer guidance.

-Grading Policy: Term grades will be based upon the following: Case Reports 70% In-Class Case Analyses, Report Pres Analyses, Report Presentation & Class Participation 30%
+Grading Policy: Term grades will be based upon the following:

+Case Reports 60%

+Class/Discussion Group Participation 20%

+In Class Cases 20%

+Presentations to Clients 10%